Hedging with Tradoor (Perpetual futures)

 {% hint style="info" %}

-Here’s a step-by-step strategy for hedging the downside risk of a TON price decrease.
+Here’s a step-by-step strategy for hedging the downside risk of a GRAM price decrease.

 There is a symmetrical strategy that aims to protect the gains in case the asset price goes up.
-Instead of shorting TON, you’d long it.
+Instead of shorting GRAM, you’d long it.

 {% endhint %}